carpentries-incubator/geospatial-python/episodes/11-parallel-raster-computations.md

 ```

 In order to optimally access COGs it is best to align the blocksize of the file with the chunks ployed when loading
 the file.
-Open the blue-band asset ("blue") of a Sentinel-2 scene as a chunked `DataArray` object ing a suitable
+Open the blue-band asset (the "blue" asset) of a Sentinel-2 scene as a chunked `DataArray` object using a suitable
 chunk size.
 Which elements do you think should be considered when choosing the chunk size?

 ::::solution